dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1215-what-is-cue.md

 ## Cue Patterns

-Below are the most common Cue patterns being used in Dagger-Classic.
+Below are the most common Cue patterns being used in the Dagger CUE SDK.
 You can play with them in the [playground](https://cuelang.org/play/?id=mfAIAXR-uEs#cue@export@cue)

 ### Template syntax